CHAUTAUQUA ASSOCIATION OF DISCIPLES OF CHRIST

 Please read the following instructions carefully before filling out the reservation form below.

-The 2021 and 2022 Lecture Themes are listed underneath the Request for Reservation Form below.
+The 2022 Lecture Themes are listed underneath the Request for Reservation Form below.

 Headquarters House (the house facing the Amphitheater) has four guest rooms on the 2nd floor and seven guest rooms on the 3rd floor.
-Each guest room has a small vanity sink with a cabinet beneath.
+Each guest room is equipped with a window air conditioner and a small vanity sink with a cabinet beneath.
 Bed linens and towels are provided.
 There is no elevator.
 All guest rooms are accessible only by stairs.

 All guests must be fully able to function independently or with minimal assistance provided by an accompanying caregiver.
 In other words, all guests must be able to perform the Six Activities of Daily Living—eating, bathing, dressing, toileting, transferring (walking), and continence.
 We are not able to provide assistance for basic needs care.